-(B) ACS PRF Grants for Fundamental Research in the Petroleum Field at the Undergraduate Level- Educational grants to academic institutions on behalf of faculty members in departments not offering a doctoral degree, to support their research, with participation by undergraduates.
+Undergraduate Research (UR) - ACS PRF grants to academic institutions on behalf of faculty members in departments not offering a doctoral degree, to support advanced scientific education and fundamental research in the petroleum field, with participation by undergraduates.
+This program replaced the ACS PRF Type B grant program.